If you experience one of the following, this could be due to a low battery:

 If your Logger is relatively new and you still have the same problem, please send us a diagnostics file.

-They estimated battery life on the products page is based on 15-minute logging interval and monthly data download.
+15-minute logging interval and monthly data download.
 Battery life of your logger can differ and is affected by many different factors:

 - Permanent use in very cold temperatures (<-20°C for example) may reduce battery life as the battery needs to work considerably harder to deliver the required power.